For Fans Of

 For everything about Code Orange on their new album is darker, deeper, heavier, even uglier than anything before it in theme and sound.
 This is the quintet tearing off their flesh for the world to see what resides underneath; them looking in the mirror and having something else stare back from behind the murky glass; the band no longer hiding from themselves nor doing things in meandering half-measures.
 Gaze too long into an industrial-hardcore abyss and the industrial-hardcore abyss also gazes into you.

 ‘Underneath‘ is Code Orange’s most comprehensive release, filled with so many tiny details and interesting motifs, like that recurring “let’s take a good look at you” sample that rears up outside of the down-right mental ‘Swallowing The Rabbit Whole.’
 At many points, ‘Underneath‘ sounds like something has gone horribly wrong in the recording process, almost like the session files have been sabotaged in a multitude of ways.
 Of course, that isn’t the case!
 The sudden silences or track-skips that cut into this metallic stomping beast, like on ‘Swallowing The Rabbit Whole,’ the mess of sounds in ‘Cold Metal Place‘, or the pitch-shifting madness that doesn’t discriminate between instruments or vocals – it’s all Code Orange’s own demented doing.
 As this record is a no-holds-barred assault on the senses; a flurried cacophony that reflects the noisy, chaotic world that plays out on our screens; getting to the core of who and what this band is.
-There’s so much going on musically and lyrically, and once it’s unveiled, its skin will be peeled back to reveal their strange but cathartic genius of art and pain.

 Code Orange liberally borrows from Nine Inch Nails, Alice In Chains, Slipknot, The Body, The Banner, Turmoil, Disembodied, and their peers in bands such as Harm’s Way to make something that’s wholly them.
 This record is everything they’ve attempted before, but without ever over-repeating themselves or having it once feel tired.
 In doing so, they’ve created a staggering collection of songs that could all be new favorites for their fans, regardless of individual taste.
 Do you prefer their heavier side?
 Well, then the racey ‘In Fear‘ and the diabolical ‘Erasure Scan‘ will rattle your bones with just how fuckin’ hard they go.
 Or maybe you prefer the more melodic side that guitarist and co-vocalist Reba Meyers often guides?
-If so, lean, blood-chilling rock songs like ‘A Sliver‘ or ‘Who Am I‘ – one of the album’s most telling, manipulative moments – will embrace you.
+If so, lean and blood-chilling rock songs like ‘A Sliver‘ or ‘Who I Am‘ – one of the album’s most telling, manipulative moments – will embrace you.

 As hinted at before, ‘Underneath‘ features plenty more of this band’s well-loved detours into 90’s grunge and alternative rock, with ‘Who I Am,’ ‘Autumn and Carbine,’ and ‘Sulfur Surrounding.’
 Yet unlike their past smash-hit of ‘Bleeding in the Blur,’ you probably won’t be seeing these terrifyingly twisted takes on such a sound played at the next big NXT main-event or hear them on radio-rock stations right next to the latest bottom-feeding dregs from that of Bad Wolves, Alter Bridge or Five Finger Death Punch.
 These iterations of their emotional grunge-rock cuts are something… else.
-For one, the coolly soft singing from Reba on ‘Who I Am‘ swirls around electronic drum machines and hair-raising guitar leads that haunt the background of this measured, mid-tempo rocker that makes a powerful stand-out on a record full of highly engaging, seriously impressive compositions.
+For one, the coolly soft singing from Reba on ‘Who I Am‘ swirls around electronic drum machines and hair-raising guitar leads that haunt the background of this measured, mid-tempo rocker, making for a powerful stand-out on a record full of engaging, impressive compositions.

-Elsewhere, her snarling vocals grit their teeth over the bending riffs, shimmering synths and tough grooves of ‘Autumn And Carbine,’ transporting you 20 years back in time without ever feeling forced or cheap.
+Elsewhere, Reba’s snarling vocals grit their teeth over bending riffs, shimmering synths, and tough grooves in ‘Autumn And Carbine,’ transporting you 20 years back in time without ever feeling forced or cheap.
 Noisy pulsating percussion, glitchy vocals, and the weird laughing samples on the damn-well urgent ‘A Sliver‘ conjure up a truly skin-crawling soundscape.
 The evocative, yearning guitar leads to the depressive, hopeless cycles behind the meaning of ‘Sulfur Surrounding‘ give way to detuned licks and acoustic guitars, and one of the band’s best choruses, seeing Reba shout “I know you want it” before the band lock into a simple but satisfying metal groove with Jami’s vocal roaring over the top.
 Whether they take it slow or are running at a million busy miles an hour instrumentally, Code Orange are always primed for the brutal kill on ‘Underneath.’